 WSU Lewis County Master Recycler Composter Volunteers

-Regular in-person classes and workshops have returned, but space is limited.
-Here is a schedule of both WSU Lewis County Master Recycler Composter and Master Gardener workshops scheduled for 2022.
+Please click here for a schedule of both WSU Lewis County Master Recycler Composter (MRC) and Master Gardener workshops scheduled for 2023.

 Please call 360-740-1216 or email email@example.com to sign up to attend these classes in-person.
 During 2021, volunteers offered several on-line classes via Zoom.
 Those classes were recorded, and posted on YouTube.
 Here is a link that will take you to the recordings.